High Country Gardens Planting Guide

-Thank you for buying your plants from us!
-We’ve been growing and gardening with perennial plants in our challenging high desert climate of Santa Fe, NM for decades.
-We have distilled the best techniques for successfully transplanting and growing the plants we sell.
+Thank you for buying your plants from High Country Gardens!
+For decades, we’ve been growing and gardening with perennial plants in the challenging high desert climate.
+Our planting guides feature the best tried-and-true techniques for successfully transplanting and growing our hearty plants.

 WHEN YOU RECEIVE YOUR PLANTS